swarm-game/swarm/TUTORIAL.md

-Notice that the robot did not actually need to walk on top of a `T` to learn about it, since it could `scan west` to scan the cell one unit to the west (you can also `scan down` to scan the item underneath the robot).
+Notice that the robot did not actually need to walk on top of a `T` to learn about it, since it could `scan west` to scan the cell one unit to the west (you can also `scan down` to scan an item directly underneath the robot).
 Also, it was able to `upload` at a distance of one cell away from the base.